 However, even though the way forward is clear, there are also some considerable stumbling blocks to the wide scale adoption of agroforestry in our current society.
 The first is that of the wide-spread misconceptions around agriculture, such as that plants only compete with each other or that all crops much be grown in full sun.
 However, just as these misconceptions spread with the wide-scale adoption of industrial monocultures over the last few years, so too will they recede as agroforestry systems once again establish themselves and prove their worth.
 Another difficult is with the difficulties for marketisation of agroforestry systems for commercial farmers.
 There is no doubt that selling one crop in bulk is easier than selling a small amount of many different crops.
 However, the development of initiatives like Community Supported Agriculture over the last few years have slowly been changing the relationship between farmers and consumers.
 And this is also imperative.
 Along with transforming the way we do agriculture, we need to transform the economics of agriculture, with people again eating regional, seasonal food.
 The final, and most dangerous, of the stumbling blocks on the road to the large scale adoption of agroforestry, are the vested interested of the multinational corporations that lay claim to vast tracts of land and exert huge control over national governments.
 While it is ultimately in no-one’s interest that we continue down the suicidal course of conventional agriculture, from the limited perspective of these corporation’s short term profits, conventional agricultural works very well.
 Farmers, instead of receiving everything they need from a functioning ecosystem, have to buy a large variety of products year after year from corporations like Bayer/Monsanto.
 These corporations have proven that they will go to any lengths to prevent the loss of their short term profits, and national governments generally work in their interests.
 However, although the power of this small minority of people appears great, far greater still is the latent power of the people, all playing their little part to transform society and restore the proper balance with the natural world.

-*The photos are mainly taken from Can Lluire in the Alta Garrotxa region of the Pyrenees.*
+*The photos are mainly taken at Can Lluire in the Alta Garrotxa region of the Pyrenees.*